VersionClimber/VersionClimber/README.rst

     vclimb

-Case Study 1: simple two packages both in python from github
+Case Study 1: simple two python packages from github
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 To run this case study, first create a new conda environment, and install VersionClimber.